tanjadaa/Mediabase-Exploratory-Analysis/README.md

 ## What is "Top 40" - The Music Industry
 In the music industry, the "Yop 40" is the current, 40 most-popular songs in a particular genre.
 It is the best-selling or most frequently broadcast popular music.
 Record charts have traditionally consisted of a total of 40 songs.
 "Top 40" or "contemporary hit radio" is also a radio format which is what is referred to here from Mediabase.

+### Pre-Processing
+In this dataset each song is it's own unique entry as artist may have many entries as we'll see later on in the exploarory analysis.
+I came accross an instance where a handful of songs were named the same and therefore needed to clean this data to obtain the right entries for the analysis.
+This was done by calling the artist name in brackets after the song to distinguish between the artists and their songs.

+### Analysis

 Starting with the Rank of a song the current week 'This week' vs its 'Last week' which can indicate any major changes and we can cleary see that majority of the songs rank between 50-200.

 As the dataset consists of 5000+ entries, trimming it down to the top 200 to make the visualization more feasable and understandable as the bigger trends occur from ranking below 100.